• Skip to main content

 ** This post contains tips and instructions to achieve the best possible results.
 The photo above is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

-all ingredients for lemon bars laid out on a table
+all ingredients for lemon curd slice, laid out on a table.

 • Plain flour – plain, all-purpose flour is used in both layers.
 It works with the eggs to thicken the lemon curd filling and forms the base of the shortbread crust.
 Make sure you level the flour for just the right amount.
 Weights have been included below, for accuracy.